pinn1s/test/README.md

-# test
-just a repo test
+this repo is a test so just dont consider it as some random project 😭😭